CJeauc/CloudEngine/README.md

 - Use as few libraries as possible (if we want to use something, we have to implemente it)
 - The project counts as our end year project for our second year at Isart Digital Montréal

+## Constraints
+- The editor must work on Windows.
+- The engine must use our own mathematics library.
+- The engine can only support one rendering API.
+- The engine can use an existing physic library.

+## My part
+Despite helping my partners, i made the math library ([CloudMath](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/CloudMath)), the Entity Component System ([ECS](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/ECS)), the Physic Engine using Bullet 3 ([Physic](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Physic)) and the components and system needed to the physic to work ([Components](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/CoreComponent/Physic), [System](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/CoreSystem/PhysicSystem.h)).
+I also took care of the resources and singleton management ([Resources Management](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/Managers), [Singleton Management](https://github.com/CJeauc/CloudEngine/blob/master/CloudEngine/Core/include/Core/Engine/Cloud.h)).

 ## Libraries used
 - Bullet
 - Assimp
 - Irrklang
 - OpenGl
 - Qt

+## Project status
+- The project is currently in progress, so some features will come on future updates.
+- We are currently halfway through the time given for the project (deadline : 14 june 2019).

-## My part
+## Build Instruction
-Despite helping my partners, i made the math library ([CloudMath](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/CloudMath)), the Entity Component System ([ECS](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/ECS)), the Physic Engine using Bullet 3 ([Physic](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Physic)) and the components and system needed to the physic to work ([Components](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/CoreComponent/Physic), [System](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/CoreSystem/PhysicSystem.h)).
-I also took care of the resources management ([Resources Management](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/Managers)).
+- To build the editeur project, you need to install QT (which is quite heavy).
+- You can also run the Editor using the [Build](https://github.com/CJeauc/CloudEngine/tree/master/BuildCloudEngine). ([Editor.exe](https://github.com/CJeauc/CloudEngine/blob/master/BuildCloudEngine/Build/Release-x64/Editor/Editor.exe))